When Thoughts Attack and Feelings Overwhelm: Working with the Healing Power of Awareness

-Richard Moss, MD is recognized internationally to be a visionary teacher, thinker, and author of books on transformation, self-healing, and the practice/art of living consciously.
+Richard Moss, MD, is recognized internationally as a visionary teacher, thinker, and author of books on transformation, self-healing, and the practice/art of living consciously.
 Richard left the practice of medicine nearly 30 years ago after a life-changing realization.
-Thereafter he wanted to dedicate his life to help other people realize that they are multidimensional in nature, and help them achieve mastery of themselves.
+Thereafter, he wanted to dedicate his life to helping other people realize that they are multidimensional in nature and help them achieve mastery of themselves.
 His pragmatic philosophy is that work on consciousness must alleviate human suffering as well as address the underlying causes of why/how people create conflict in their world and in themselves.

-Richard is the author of seven books, which are: The Second Miracle: Intimacy, Spirituality, and Conscious Relationships (1995), The Black Butterfly: An Invitation to Radical Aliveness (1986), How Shall I Live (1985), The I That is We (1981) (all before-mentioned are published by Celestial Arts), Words That Shine Both Ways (self-published in 1997), The Mandala of Being: Discovering the Power of Awareness (published by New World Library, 2007).
-Published in February, 2011 by Hay House, Richard’s newest book is Inside-Out Healing: Transforming Your Life Through the Power of Presence.
-Richard’s books have been translated into many languages, including: French, Spanish, German, Russian, Romanian, Danish, and Portuguese, and over 200,000 copies of his works have been sold worldwide.
+Richard is the author of seven books: The Second Miracle: Intimacy, Spirituality, and Conscious Relationships (1995); The Black Butterfly: An Invitation to Radical Aliveness (1986); How Shall I Live (1985); The I That is We (1981) (all published by Celestial Arts); Words That Shine Both Ways (self-published in 1997); and The Mandala of Being: Discovering the Power of Awareness (published by New World Library, 2007).
+Published in February 2011 by Hay House, Richard’s newest book is Inside-Out Healing: Transforming Your Life Through the Power of Presence.
+Richard’s books have been translated into many languages, including French, Spanish, German, Russian, Romanian, Danish, and Portuguese, and over 200,000 copies of his works have been sold worldwide.

-During the past thirty years, Richard has shared his teaching in locations in North and South America, Australia, and Europe.
+Over the past thirty years, Richard has shared his teachings in North and South America, Australia, and Europe.
 In addition, Richard has been featured in print publications worldwide.
-He has also been a presenter at various conferences and institutions, including Harvard University, U.C.L.A., John F. Kennedy University, Stanford University, U.C.
-Berkeley, Georgetown University, University of Chicago Medical School, and more.
+He has also been a presenter at various conferences and institutions, including Harvard University, UCLA, John F. Kennedy University, Stanford University, UC Berkeley, Georgetown University, University of Chicago Medical School, and more.

 Richard’s teachings connect science, energy medicine, depth psychology, and also spiritual/awareness practices.
 The heart of Richard’s work can be found in his experiential workshops and retreats, where he invites participants to take part in processes in which they make a deep connection to their own selves and also learn to become their own teacher.
 Participants of these events learn to experience the freedom of living with no fear of their own feelings.

-Richard is profoundly grateful to many influences received through his travels and readings, to his family life, as well as to several mentors, most especially, William Brugh Joy and Franklin Merrill-Wolff.
-Most of all he has grown through the many people who have come to work with him from whom he has learned so much.
-Currently, Richard resides in Ojai, CA and is the father of three adult step-children.
-To learn more about Richard, please visit his website at www.richardmoss.com.
+Richard is profoundly grateful to the many influences received through his travels and readings, to his family, and to several mentors, most especially William Brugh Joy and Franklin Merrill-Wolff.
+Most of all, he has grown through the many people who have come to work with him.
+Richard resides in Ojai, CA and is the father of three adult step-children.
+To learn more about Richard, please visit his website.